 - Wrap the yarn around your hand, crossing it over your open palm.

-- Insert the hook under the first strand and over the second strand, and pull the second under the first to create a loop.
-When you see the loop is on your hook, you can remove your hand from the magic circle you’ve now created!
+- Insert the hook under the first strand and over the second strand.
+Pull the second under the first to create a loop.
+When you see the loop is on your hook, you can remove your hand from the circle you’ve created!

 - In order to create a slipknot, continue to tighten the circle around your hook.

-- Hold the slipknot between your thumb and middle finger, with the yarn resting over your index finger and into the grip of your hand.
+- Hold the slipknot between your thumb and middle finger.
+Let the yarn rest over your index finger and into the grip of your hand.

-- With the opposite hand, insert the hook under the strand, then over the strand, and pull the strand through the loop on the hook.
+- With the opposite hand, insert the hook under the strand, then over the strand.
+Pull the strand through the loop on the hook.
 Bam – there’s your first chain!

 Repeat step 5 for as many chains as your pattern designates, or as your heart desires.

-Make sure to move your thumb and middle finger up the chain as you make more stitches, creating tension to secure the yarn on the hook.
+Make sure to move your thumb and middle finger up the chain as you make more stitches.
+This creates tension to secure the yarn on the hook.

 TIPS TO KEEP IN MIND: